-MICRO-BUSINESSES: Be sure to stop by and visit with our former students who are now operating and managing mi-businesses on campus to help raise funds off-set the cost of school expenses for students currently enrolled.
-As of 2011 we have a bakery, (Advertised on our site)
+MICRO-BUSINESSES: Be sure to stop by and visit with our former students who are now operating and managing micro-businesses on campus to help raise funds to off-set the cost of school expenses for students currently enrolled.
+As of 2011 we have a bakery, glass-etching shop, which also sells coffee, T-Shirts and Polo Style Shirts with our ministry logo (Advertised on our website).

 TRANSPORTATION: All transportation will be provided for you by our ministry and is included in the Escalon fee as well.
 The cost of gas is more than $4.00/gallon here and therefore a big part of our expense!

 PHONES: Once you leave Miami you will have very little to no access to a phone and therefore contact will be extremely limited.
 In case of an emergency where you need to be contacted, a message can be sent by E-mail to tolm@tolm.org.
 This email is checked throughout the day every day.
-We will do our best to get the message through however it can take a day or two depending on internet availability and/or electricity. .
+We will do our best to get the message through however it can take a day or two depending on internet availability and/or electricity.
+Phone service is limited to prepaid cellular service.
 Please inform your family that they may not hear from you during the time that you are away, so that they will not be worried.
+We have an axiom here: no news is good news.
 If you are interested, some America phone companies offer international services to existing members, which would enable you personal communication with your family.
-Check with your carrier for details
+Check with your carrier for details.

 DEPARTURE: Each traveler is required to pay an airport fee, prior to gaining access to the boarding area.
 This fee/tax is normally including in your airfare; however, since Honduras does not access this fee in the price of your ticket, it is collected in person prior to your departure.
+This cost is subject to change without notice, it is completely in the jurisdiction of the Airport; presently the cost is about $39.
 (Note: This amount is not included in the Plan Escalon fee.)

 PASSPORT SECURITY: There will be checkpoints along the way, where you may need to present proof of identity.
 Your passport along with a second piece of identification such as a valid US driver’s license should be sufficient.
 Please be sure that the name on the second piece of ID matches that on your passport to avoid any hassles.
 Do not be alarmed!
 The checkpoints are routine.
 Honduras has been very effective in maintaining peace within its borders despite the fact that Guatemala and Nicaragua are its neighbors.
 National Geographic has called Honduras “The Eye of the Storm”.
 The Lord has certainly given His favor to this country and the government as well has worked at maintaining peace and not allowing “rebels” to infiltrate.
-If we are stopped, understand that it is for safety and protection.
-For this reason, you will not be allowed to go anywhereaccompanied one of our staff.
+If we are stopped along the way to our destination, please understand that it is for safety and protection.
+For this reason, you will not be allowed to go anywhere, unless you are accompanied by one of our staff members.
 Once arriving at Escalon, the Team/Group leader should collect and keep all passports in a safe place.
 We recommend a locked suitcase.
 A Stolen passport could sell on the black market for up to $5,000!
 So please adhere to our recommendation.
 Never carry your passport on your person during your stay here at Plan Escalon.
-We also strongly encourage team leads to consider making copies of each traveler’s passport .
+We also strongly encourage team leaders to consider making copies of each traveler’s passport so if a passport is stolen or lost it is easier to get it replaced at the US Embassy.